sudowing/service-engine-template/README.md

 #### Dockerized Service-Engine Service.

 #### This project implements the [`service-engine`](https://www.npmjs.com/package/service-engine) npm package to provide REST & GraphQL interfaces to Databases.
-Currently it only supports postgres -- but all database engines support by knex will soon be added.
+Currently it only supports postgres (and most sql -- create & update do not return records as expected just nulls) -- but all database engines support by knex will soon be added.

 ## Run by Docker